Lodwar: Issues

-Only about 35 percent of Lower citizens in Lodwar have access to electricity in their homes.
+Only about 35 percent of citizens in Lodwar have access to electricity in their homes.
 The Lodwar Alluvial Aquifer comprises two unique systems east and west of the Lodwar municipality, on either side of the Turkwel River.
 Almost 1.3 billion cubic meters can be stored here with about 10% that can be utilized without causing unacceptable environmental, economic and social challenges.
-There is one shallow groundwater system in the region hosting potable freshwater, though its residents experience intermittent water shortages leading to the deaths of their cattle.
-The people are predominantly nomadic pastoralists.
+There is one shallow groundwater system in the region hosting potable freshwater, though residents experience intermittent water shortages resulting in livestock death.
+Many people are predominantly nomadic pastoralists.